How to Prevent Type 2 Diabetes in Children and Teens

 Here are a few ways to help your child avoid type 2 diabetes:

 Encourage physical activity—exercise helps growing bodies to use insulin better, decreasing the risk of insulin resistance.
 Physical activity also helps children and teens to burn calories and keep weight to healthy levels.
+Click here for more ideas on how to get and stay active.
+Your child can also make a plan to track their activity every day.

 Make healthful eating a habit—this includes serving fruits, vegetables, and water instead of sugary treats and drinks.
 Try to eat most meals at the table, as a family.
 Use smaller serving sizes and practice eating slowly.
 Small habits add up over time!